Rahul-Bairwa/React-Textflux/README.md

 - **Media Insertion:** After inserting images/videos via toolbar, drag & drop, or paste, the cursor moves to the end so you can continue typing
 - **Mention Insertion:** After selecting a mention from the dropdown, cursor moves to the end
-- **Emoji Insertion:** After inserting an emoji, cursor moves to the end
+- **Emoji Insertion:** After inserting an emoji, cursor moves to the end with automatic space
 - **Seamless Writing:** No more manual cursor positioning - just keep typing naturally
 - **Code Block Paste:** After pasting code, a new line is added so you can keep typing outside the code block